akeamc/studier/FAFA56/lab4/main.typ

 = Background

+== Single barriers

-A single potential barrier can be formed by sandwiching a material B between to layers of material A. The potential landscape of such a strucutre is shown in @single-barrier.
+A single potential barrier can be formed by sandwiching a material B between two layers of material A. The potential landscape of such a structure is shown in @single-barrier.

 #let default-plot-style = {